Eschatologue/CM_wiki/docs/campaign/player-chr/ydastriel-khaine.md

     **Judgement's Overture** <br>_Dragon_
     :   While **:spell-conc: Concentrating** on a Druid spell, if the total damage roll of one of your attacks is lower than your Proficiency Bonus, you can treat the damage as equal to your Proficiency Bonus.

 <!---

+=== "Resonance of Harmony – Locked"

+    The power of the Harmony is in your hands, the fate of the elves is your will.

+    So long your Starry Form is active, you know the **:spell-lv5: Dominate Person** spell and can cast it without expending a spell slot a number of times equals to half your Proficiency Bonus.
+Elves always has **:d20-dis: Disadvantage** on this spell's Saving Throw regardless of circumstances.

 #### Resonance of Enlightenment – Locked